LTRI-HCS/PTEN-paper/README.md

 # PTEN-paper
-This repository contains a script for Acapella 2.6 (PerkinElmer) and MATLAB 2015a (MathWorks), used in Nature Communications publication "PTEN Regulates Cilia Through Dishevelled"
+This repository contains collection of code for Acapella 2.6 (PerkinElmer) and MATLAB 2015a (MathWorks), used in Nature Communications publication "PTEN Regulates Cilia Through Dishevelled"